USM-COS460/project-2-web-server-esthergreene/PLAYBOOK.md

 Fill in here on how to compile or assemble your project.
 Remember you must not include any binary (precompiled) files.

+How to compile and run:
+javac MyHTTPServer.java HTTPHandler.java MimeTypes.java

 ## How to run

 Fill in here how to run or execute your project.

+Execution:
+java MyHTTPServer <port> <document_root>

+Example:
+java MyHTTPServer 8080 www

+Once the server is running, open a web browser and visit: http://locaclhost:8080 or whichever port you used

+To stop the server:
+Ctrl + C

+This was tested on Windows PowerShell, but should still work on PuTTY.
+Some tips for PuTTY:
+Instead of http://localhost:8080, try http://<server-address, such as ant>:8080
+The Ctrl + C command should still work for PuTTY.

 ## My experience with this project